 ARE SOBA NOODLES HEALTHY?

 Yes, absolutely!
 They are healthy if made with 100% buckwheat.
 But if the package lists wheat flour as its first ingredient, then it is less healthy.
-But adding wheat flour to the noodles makes it less expensive.
-Many manufacturers add wheat flour to the buckwheat to cut cost.
+But adding wheat flour to the noodles makes them less expensive.
+Many manufacturers add wheat flour to the buckwheat to cut costs.